MK316/Spring2023/Engling/Group_project.md

 ## ⛄ Other guidelines

-+ Video shouldn't be longer than 15 minutes.
++ The totoal runtime of the video shouldn't be longer than 15 minutes. (if made in a shorts style, then each less than 3 minutes)
 + Member contributions should be described at the end of the video.
 + Peer votes will be included in the group evaluation.